Title

 2 (1/1/0)

-This course will introduce the student to coding and classification systems used in the delivery of healthcare, along with the basic rules and regulations of coding.
+This course introduces students to coding and classification systems used in the delivery of healthcare, along with the basic rules and regulations of coding.